Moesif JavaScript Browser SDK

 applicationId - string, required

 This is the collector API key that is obtained from your Moesif account.
-Collector Application Id’s are write-only keys and can be safely used on the client side.
+You should only use your publishable application id in untrusted apps like client-side javascript.
+Publishable Collector Application Id’s are write-only keys and can be safely used on the client side.

 batchEnabled, boolean, optional, default false.